scottdotweb/tools/minecraft-onedrive/README.md

 `.minecraft` which is in the `%AppData%` folder - type that into the Explorer address bar and it will expand to the full path.

+On all computers you want to keep Minecraft synchronized between, download the `SavesLinker.bat` script from this repository.

 On the computer that has the Minecraft installation you want to synchronize:

 1. Move your Minecraft saves folder into wherever you want to keep it in your OneDrive folder.
-2. Run the script by double-clicking it and answer the prompts.
+2. Run `SavesLinker.bat` by double-clicking it and answer the prompts.
 3. Wait for the folder to finish uploading to OneDrive.

 On the other computer(s):

 1. Move any existing Minecraft saves folder out of `%AppData%\.minecraft`.
-2. Run the script by double-clicking it and answer the prompts.
+2. Run `SavesLinker.bat` by double-clicking it and answer the prompts.
 3. Wait for the folder to finish downloading from OneDrive.

 Go mine and craft!